fatimasadikhova/Credit-scoring-analyze/README.md

 y	- Has the client subscribed to a term deposit? (yes/no) — target column.

+# Used Technology

+Python: The primary programming language used for data processing and analysis.

+Pandas: Used for data cleaning and analysis.

+Matplotlib and Duckdb: Used for data visualization.

+Jupyter Notebook: Used for project execution and testing.

 # Scenario
 As a data analyst working for a financial institution, you are tasked with evaluating the effectiveness of a phone-based marketing campaign.
 Your goal is to identify which types of clients are more likely to respond positively, and what factors most influence the success of a campaign.
 This insight will help the bank optimize its future targeting strategies.